TierraCodes/full-court-analytics/Design/UseCases.md

 ---

-### UC3 – Log Outreach with a Coach (BR1)
-**Explanation:** Athletes need to record communications with coaches to track their recruiting journey and prevent missed opportunities.
-This supports BR2 (relationship & outreach management).
+### UC3 – As an athlete, I want to view specific play-by-play moves in previous games (BR2)
+**Explanation:** A player should be able to view analytical stats for specific plays they made in a game.
+This supporst BR2 (Analytical Aspect)

-**Actors:** Athlete, System
+**Actors:** Athlete

 **Flow:**
-1. Athlete opens a school or coach profile.
-2. Athlete clicks “Log outreach.”
-3. Athlete enters a text note describing the communication.
-4. System saves the outreach note with a timestamp.
-5. Note is displayed in the communication history for that school/coach.
+1. Athlete can view the player profile page, and select the tabs related to specific plays
+2. These tabs include primarily the Shot Charts and Action Types tab.
+3. Knowing this specific play data will allow an athlete to view where they can improve performance on particular skills or moves.

 ---

-### UC4 - As an athlete I want to view analytics to view strengths and weaknesses (BR2)
+### UC4 - As an athlete, I want to view general analytics to see my strengths and weaknesses (BR2)
-**Explanation:**
+**Explanation:** The primary goal of the analytics is to provide an athlete with a visual representation of what their strengths and weaknesses are, in statistical or graphical format, based on their previous performance in games.
+This supports BR2 (Analytical Aspect)

 **Actors:** Athlete

-# Use Cases – Deferred to Future Iterations

-- **UC5 – View Outreach Analytics Dashboard (BR2)**
-  Will be implemented once outreach data and reporting features are in place.
+**Flow:**
+1. Athlete can view their player profile.
+2. There are various tabs that they can view different statistics in: Overview, Game Log, Shot Types, Action Types, etc.
+3. Each tab will provide either graphs, percentages, or data that applies to an athlete's personal performance.
+---